Sydney-Informatics-Hub/computer-vision-fine-tuning/README.md

 A large and fast SSD (e.g. NVME) can be a huge benefit, allowing faster I/O processes and supporting a high speed paging file if you do not have sufficient RAM.
 Caching on a fast SSD can also be a decent alternative if your RAM is not sufficient for caching your data.

-For CPUs, our primary spec to target is
+For CPUs, something with 4+ cores is usually good, plus spec for sufficient gates to support PCIE GPU + PCIE NVME drive.

 ## Locally